Keeping a Red-footed tortoise as a pet is a popular option for many reptile keepers, especially if they are starting out with tortoises.

 How often should I feed my Red-footed tortoise?

 You should feed your Red-footed tortoise every day, mainly leafy greens and a varied rotation of supplemental foods.
-You should also sprinkle calcium and multivitamin supplements on three meals each week.
+Essential for their health, sprinkle calcium and vitamin supplements on their meals three times a week to ensure balanced nutrition.
 This will help your tortoise get all the nutrients it needs.

 Fresh water should be changed every single day.